lectron/kosmos/README.md

   - [ ] Show your ban list: /banlist
   - [ ] Unban a player: /unban {username}
   - [ ] Upon being banned, the player will be teleported back to their world
+-  [ ] Teleport to a player
+  - [ ] Teleport to any player
+  - [ ] Send teleport request so you can teleport to the other player: /tpa {username}
+  - [ ] Send teleport request so the other player teleport to you: /tpahere {username}
+  - [ ] Accept a teleport request: /tpaccept
+  - [ ] Deny a teleport request: /tpdeny
+  - [ ] If world is whitelisted and you are not in that world's whitelist, don't teleport
+  - [ ] If you are banned from that world, don't teleport
 - [ ] Teleport to a world
   - [ ] Teleport yourself to any world of any player
   - [ ] Command: /server {username}
   - [ ] If world is whitelisted and you are not in that world's whitelist, don't teleport
-  - [ ] If you are banned from that world, don't teleport
--  [ ] Teleport to a player
+  - [ ] If you are banned from that world, don't telepor-  [ ] Teleport to a player
   - [ ] Teleport to any player
   - [ ] Send teleport request so you can teleport to the other player: /tpa {username}
   - [ ] Send teleport request so the other player teleport to you: /tpahere {username}